HYALURONIC ACID AND FACIAL ENHANCEMENT

 The main proportions of a face refer to :

-Anyone wishing to improve the harmony and morphology of their face can benefit from aesthetic medicine techniques.
-Treatments are personalised.
-Whether the aim is to reduce wrinkles, restore volume, treat imperfections or revitalise the skin.
+Anyone who wishes to improve the harmony and morphology of their face can benefit from aesthetic-oriented medicine techniques.
+Treatments are personalized, whether the goal is to reduce wrinkles, restore volume, treat imperfections, or revitalize the skin.

-It is essential to consult an expert and experienced doctor to assess your needs and discuss your objectives.
-The doctor will be able to recommend the most suitable treatments based on your morphology, aesthetic concerns and expectations, in order to guarantee optimal and satisfactory results.
+It is essential to consult an experienced physician to assess your needs and discuss your objectives.
+The physician will be able to recommend the most suitable treatments based on your morphology, your aesthetic concerns, and your expectations, in order to guarantee optimal and satisfying results.

 To find out the shape of your face, you can :